 Just across the bridge, and over the water from, Piazza Sordello is one of the best views of the city.
 Head across around sunset and watch the city transform from day to night.

 Now, it’s easily walkable but if you do have a car you can park up in the park that’s right next to Rocca di Sparafucile.
-It really is a beautiful spot.
+It really is a gorgeous view and one of the best things to do in Mantua.

 2.)
 Basilica di Sant’Andrea